-Standard Activation is the process of coming in person to Accessibility Services at the start of every semester and picking up your Faculty Letters.
-No appointment is needed during the first week of classes.
-Simply stop in Accessibility Services during regular business hours, and we will activate you in our system and print your Faculty Letters.
+Standard Activation is the process of emailing the Accessibility Services Office, accessibility@northshore.edu, at the start of every semester, requesting activation of services.
+We will activate you in our system and send electronic Faculty Letters to the faculty members for your classes.
+Faculty members electronically sign the letter via Adobe Sign and the letter is automatically returned to our office.
 We ask that you activate accommodations after you have made any add/drop changes to your schedule, as this will eliminate confusion with Faculty Letters.
-If you wish to complete standard activation after the first week of classes, please call our office and schedule a brief appointment.